GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: System Model

 \subsection{Mobility Model}

 In this work, the EDs are assumed to be static and are generated randomly within the target area.
 On the other hand, flying GWs are mobile.
 Specifically, GWs begin from an initial position $\mathbf{q}_u^{\text{init}}$, collect data generated by the EDs\footnote{We assume that the data generated by each device is stored in a buffer until collected by a UAV.}, operate within a specified flight duration, and then return to a charging station (CS) $\mathbf{q}_{\text{cs}}$ to recharge for subsequent flight missions.
-Furthermore, we express the total flight duration as $T$, and define the number of discrete time steps as $\tau = T \cdot \delta t$, where $\delta t$ denotes the number of steps per unit time.
-Accordingly, the time steps are indexed by the set $\mathcal{T} = \{1, 2, \ldots, T\}$ and the duration of each time step is given by $\Delta t = 1/\delta t > 0$.
-Additionally, we adopt a 3D coordinate system to represent the locations of both flying gateways and end devices.
-The position vector of a GW $u$ at time slot $t$ is given by $\mathbf{q}_u[t] = [x_u[t], y_u[t], H_u]^T$, where $H_u$ denotes its fixed flying altitude.
+Furthermore, we denote the total flight duration as $T_{\text{total}}$ and discretize it into $T$ equal time steps, each of duration $\Delta t = T_{\text{total}}/T$.
+Accordingly, the time steps belong to the set $\mathcal{T} = \{1, 2, \ldots, T\}$.
+Additionally, we adopt a 3D coordinate system to represent the locations of both flying GWs and EDs.
+The position vector of a GW $u$ at time slot $t \in \mathcal{T}$ is given by $\mathbf{q}_u[t] = [x_u[t], y_u[t], H_u]^T$, where $H_u$ denotes its fixed flying altitude.
 Conversely, the position of an ED $v$ is denoted by $\mathbf{g}_v = [x_v, y_v, 0]^T$, assuming it is located on the ground plane.

 As illustrated in Fig.~\ref{fig_cone_movement}, at time $t$, a UAV located at position $\mathbf{q}_u[t]$ selects a direction $\theta_u[t]$ and moves at a speed $s_u[t] \in [0, S_{\max}]$ to reach its next position $\mathbf{q}_u[t+1]$.
 The movement direction $\theta_u[t]$ is defined as the angle between the vector from the UAV to the CS, i.e., $\mathbf{q}_{\text{cs}} - \mathbf{q}_u[t]$, and the displacement vector $\mathbf{q}_u[t+1] - \mathbf{q}_u[t]$.
 This direction is constrained within a cone, i.e., $\theta_u[t] \in [-\frac{\beta}{2}, \frac{\beta}{2}]$, where $\beta \in [0, 2\pi]$ is the cone's total angular width.
 Moreover, we define a reference angle $\theta_{\text{ref}}$ as the angle between the $X$-axis and the displacement vector $\mathbf{q}_u[t+1] - \mathbf{q}_u[t]$.
-Hence, the reference angle is expressed as:
+Hence, the reference angle is expressed as

-Note that the position of the $u$-th UAV at time slot $t$ is updated according to the following expression:
+Note that the position of the $u$-th UAV at time slot $t$ is updated according to the following expression